-For more information on the annual review of special rates, contact the Special Rates Team by telephone at (202) 606-2838, or by email at pay-leave-policy@opm.gov.
-Agencies contemplating a request for an adjustment greater than or less than the January 2017 GS base pay adjustment or a reduction or termination of a special rate schedule should contact OPM's Special Rates Team for additional information and instructions.
+For more information on the annual review of special rates, contact the Special Rates Team by email at pay-leave-policy@opm.gov.
+Agencies contemplating a request for an adjustment greater than or less than the January 2022 GS base pay adjustment or a reduction or termination of a special rate schedule should contact OPM's Special Rates Team.